sourcegraph/handbook/content/editing/handbook-check-failures.md

 #### Quoting errors

-If you have an incorrect quote, you will also receive a `YAMLException: bad indentation of a mapping entry`, but the error message will point to the extra/unbalanced quote.
+If you have an incorrect quote, you will also receive a `YAMLException: bad indentation of a mapping entry`, but the arrow will point to the extra/unbalanced quote.
 In the example below, there is an extra single quote inside the single quoted string.

 To fix this, you could delete the extra quote if you didn't intend it to be there.
 If you do want it there, you could change the name row to use double quotes on the outside, like this: `name: "Christina 'Forney"` (if you want double quotes inside you should use single quotes outside.)

-Sometimes, depending on the quoting error (or if you have multiple errors) these can get tricky to resolve.
+Sometimes, depending on the quoting error (especially if you have multiple errors) these can get tricky to resolve.
 If you feel stuck check with the #handbook Slack channel for help.

 ```
 yarn run v1.22.15